Master of Library & Information Science

 Contact: Associate Dean Laretta Henderson

-Exemption from core courses is automatic if the courses were taken for graduate credit at the UWM School of Information Studies within the last seven years with a grade of B or better.
+Exemption from required courses is automatic if the courses were taken for graduate credit at the UWM School of Information Studies within the last seven years with a grade of B or better.
 Courses taken at other institutions must have been completed within the three years prior to a student’s request for course exemption.
 Such exemptions will not result in any reduction of the number of hours required for the Master’s Degree in Library and Information Science, but they may prevent unnecessary repetition of course experiences.

 Please send the Course Exemption Request form to: